pratham2530/statistical-modelling-projects/README.md

 ## About

-Two projects completed in my statistical modelling modules:
+Two projects completed in my statistical modelling modules in my first and second years.

 ### Water Chemistry EDA
 EDA of three datasets storing precipiation, soil solution and stream water chemistry data.
 TO BE ADDED.